Meet the cast of A Christmas Carol on BBC One

 Who’s “Tiny Tim” Cratchit?
 Tim Cratchit, identified to everybody as “Tiny Tim”, is Bob Cratchit’s ailing youngest son, whose well being is jeopardised by Scrooge’s miserly wage invoice.

 What has Lenny Rush been in earlier than?
-Lenny Rush is a toddler actor, whose solely display credit score of observe had been within the CBeebies kids’s sequence Apple Tree Home.
-He has, nonetheless, performed the position of Tiny Tim earlier than – on stage, as a part of the Christmas Carol adaptation staged at London’s Outdated Vic theatre.
+Lenny Rush is a toddler actor, whose solely display screen credit score of observe had been within the CBeebies kids’s collection Apple Tree Home.
+He has, nevertheless, performed the position of Tiny Tim earlier than – on stage, as a part of the Christmas Carol adaptation staged at London’s Previous Vic theatre.

 Tiarna Williams performs Belinda Cratchit

 Who’s Belinda Cratchit?
-Belinda is Bob Cratchit’s second-born baby, and elder sister to Tiny Tim.
+Belinda is Bob Cratchit’s second-born little one, and elder sister to Tiny Tim.

 What has Tiarna Williams been in earlier than?
-Williams is a toddler actress, who had beforehand appeared within the BBC’s current adaptation of Les Misérables, enjoying the kid model of Eponine.
+Williams is a toddler actress, who had beforehand appeared within the BBC’s latest adaptation of Les Misérables, enjoying the kid model of Eponine.

 A Christmas Carol begins on Sunday 22nd December at 9pm on BBC One and continues on Monday 23rd at 9:05pm and on Christmas Eve at 9pm